Milestones and Resources

 - Form: Second Project Form

-- Description: Dissertation is read and approved by the 3 members of the student’s committee.
-Reading Committee signatures on the Certification of Thesis Draft form signify that the student is ready to defend.
+- Description: Dissertation is read and approved by the three members of the student’s committee.
+Reading Committee signatures or approvals on the Certification of Thesis Draft form signify that the student is ready to defend.

 - Deadline: Must be completed before approval of TGR status or before scheduling defense.
 Department strongly recommends that students form their committee during the 3rd year.

-- Forms (Required): Doctoral Dissertation Reading Committee Form and Certification of Thesis Draft
+- Forms: Doctoral Dissertation Reading Committee Form and Certification of Thesis Draft

-- Description: After 135 units and all degree requirements have been met (two TAships and second project), students can apply for TGR status (reduced tuition rate).
+- Description: After 135 units and all degree requirements have been met (two TAships and breadth requirement), students can apply for TGR status (reduced tuition rate).
 Student enrolls in Geophys 802 (PhD) or Geophys 801 (MS) and solely works on dissertation, however students can still enroll in 3 units of electives with TGR tuition.

 - Deadline: Prior to the first day of classes

-- Deadline: When thesis is completed.
+- Deadline: When the thesis is completed.
 Typically during the 5th year.

-- Form: University Oral Examination Form, to be completed by the student before the day of the defense.
+- Form: University Oral Examination Form, to be completed by the student two weeks in advance.
 Student is to completely fill out form and indicate each member of their committee.
-Student is to also obtain appropriate signature from the Department Chair prior to the defense date.
-On the day of the defense, the student is to hand the completed Oral Exam form to the defense chair before the exam commences.

 Dissertation and Thesis Submission